-The first step in fixing, well, pretty much any problem—but especially skin ones—is identifying the source.
-And when it comes to red skin, Gohara says that though patients say that their skin skin is really "sensitive," that usually translates into one of two things: some variant of rosacea or some variant of eczema.
+The first step in fixing pretty much any problem—but especially skin ones—is identifying the source.
+And when it comes to red skin, Gohara says that though patients say that their skin is really "sensitive," that usually translates into one of two things: some variant of rosacea or some variant of eczema.

 The second component of rosacea is persistently pink or red cheeks, and that is the result of broken capillaries in the skin, explains Gohara.
-And the third component of rosacea is acne-like bumps, especially around the nose and mouth, and textural changes to the skin like enlarged pores.
-“Often times when a patient comes in and says, 'My skin is totally red, I have no idea why,' or, 'My skin is blotchy and I have no idea why,' it actually is their first symptoms of rosacea,” says Gohara.
+And the third component of rosacea involves acne-like bumps, especially around the nose and mouth, and textural changes to the skin like enlarged pores.
+“Oftentimes when a patient comes in and says, 'My skin is totally red, and I have no idea why,' or, 'My skin is blotchy, and I have no idea why,' it actually is their first symptoms of rosacea,” says Gohara.

 The important thing to remember is that there's always a reason that somebody’s skin is red.
 “Because if your skin is red, that means your skin is inflamed," says Gohara.
 "Nine times out of 10, it's eczema or rosacea.
-I separated each into those different components, because each one is treated differently.”
-Now keep scrolling to learn how to tackle your particular redness problem with different options.
+I separated each into those different components because each one is treated differently.”

 For trigger-based flushing, Gohara recommends looking at your lifestyle and the triggers that are viable to cut back on.
-“You're not going to stop working out, for example, but if your flushing is food-based (i.e. from chocolate, or spicy food) or alcohol-based (red wine), you can try to find a different type of cocktail or food that doesn’t cause the flushing.”
+“You're not going to stop working out, for example, but if your flushing is food-based (e.g. from chocolate or spicy food) or alcohol-based (red wine), you can try to find a different type of cocktail or food that doesn’t cause the flushing.”